chaseofthejungle/four-ai-models-overview/README.md

 <hr />

-## 3. <a name="generative">Generative AIs</a>
+## 3. <a name="generative">Generative AIs: Getting to Creating</a>

-*Generative AIs* (Gen AIs) do not quite have independence, but they can take input and associated predictions and generate information from them by recognizing patterns and operating with consideration of latent spaces.
+*Generative AIs* (Gen AIs) do not quite have independence, but they do perform reactively: they take the input and associated predictions of LLMs and transform them, generating new, real-world applicable information (e.g., text, visuals, code) from them by recognizing/mapping patterns and operating by considering the representations of latent spaces.

 Gen AI can be mapped out in terms of seven steps:

 1) **Collecting Input/Initial Data**